Rillus/scrabber/docs/multiple-words.md

 Given the complexity and scope of this feature, it should be broken down into the following subtasks for iterative development:

-### Subtask 1: Data Model Foundation (Complexity: 2, Files: 2-3)
+### Subtask 1: Data Model Foundation (Complexity: 1, Files: 1)
-**Deliverable:** Updated data structures and backward compatibility
+**Deliverable:** Updated data structures for multiple words

 **Files Modified:**
-- `app/page.tsx` (interface definitions)
+- `app/page.tsx` (interface definitions and turn creation)
-- `components/ui/tile.tsx` (if type exports needed)

 **Tasks:**
 - Update `Turn` interface to support multiple words
 - Create `WordEntry` interface
-- Implement data migration logic for existing turn history
-- Add backward compatibility helpers
+- Update turn creation and display logic
+- No migration needed (session-only data)

 **Acceptance Criteria:**
-- Existing single-word turns continue to work
+- Single-word turns work as first word in array
 - New data structure supports multiple words
-- No breaking changes to current functionality
+- All existing functionality preserved

 ### Subtask 2: Core Multiple Word State Management (Complexity: 3, Files: 1)
 **Deliverable:** Backend logic for managing multiple words in turn state